Bouquets, vertex covers and edge ideals: Introduction

-A current research topic in commutative algebra is to express or bound the invariants of minimal free resolution of a simple hypergraph in terms of its combinatorial properties (see, for example, \cite{dao schweig} -- \cite{zheng}).
+A current research topic in commutative algebra is to express or bound the invariants of the minimal free resolution of the squarefree monomial ideal coming from a simple hypergraph in terms of its combinatorial properties (see, for example, \cite{dao schweig} -- \cite{zheng}).
 Many authors introduced new graph parameters and notions in this context.

 A subset $C$ of vertices of $\mathcal{H}$ is called a \emph{vertex cover} of $\mathcal{H}$ if every edge in $\mathcal{H}$ contains an element of $C$.
 A vertex cover $C$ is \emph{minimal} if no proper subset of $C$ is a vertex cover of $\mathcal{H}$.
 We write $\alpha_0^\prime (\mathcal{H})$ for the maximum possible cardinality of a minimal vertex cover of $\mathcal{H}$.
 There is a one-to-one correspondence between the minimal vertex covers of $\mathcal{H}$ and the \emph{minimal prime ideals} of $I(\mathcal{H})$ given by